CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 ***For Lab 3, the 1/4 point checkpoint is due to your specific TA during your lab session.*** The full lab is due before Monday's lecture, 2:00 PM EST 6-Feb-2023.
 The final checkpoint can be shown to any TA.

+What to do:
+- (intro) Read a little (here and/or on the web) about Docker containers
+- (Part 1) Install Docker Desktop and run InterestingPicture inside a container on your laptop.
+That's the **1/4 point checkpoint.**
+- (Part 2) Create a Codespaces account in the Cloud and run your Docker container there.
+That's the **3/4 point full lab.**
+- (Part 3) Read a little (on the web) about the Cloud.
+This is not part of the lab credit, but **it will be covered on the exam.**

-After this lab, you will be able to: create a local Docker container to run a servlet; create a Docker container in the cloud for that same servlet; understand basic Cloud terminology; and explain the trade-offs of using containers in the Cloud.
+After this lab, you will be able to: create a local Docker container to run a servlet; run a Docker container in the cloud for that same servlet; understand basic Cloud terminology; and explain the trade-offs of using containers in the Cloud.

+## Introduction: Containers

 ___Docker___ is a technology for creating containerized applications - that is, your application runs inside a portable container that has all the elements needed to run that application.
 "Container" means a __process__ (running program) that executes on a machine.
 "Portable" means the container can be executed on your laptop or moved to another machine - like a cloud server.
 The container is isolated from other processes on the host machine, so if it crashes, it shouldn't take any other processes down.
 There are a few issues with isolation, though - for example, the ports that a regular process can access via sockets must be mapped from the container's internal (virtual) ports to the host's actual ports.
 Systems can be composed of multiple containers that typically use some other technology (like [Kubernetes](https://kubernetes.io/)) to talk to each other (instead of low level port access).
 See Docker's [documentation](https://docs.docker.com/) for more details.
 At the end of the lab, there's a reading assignment about Docker.